wcasper/math407spring2021/homework/hw1.md

 ---

 ### Directions
 Solve the following problems and type up your solutions.
-Your solutions should be typed up and submitted in $$\LaTeX$$.
+Your solutions should be typed up in $$\LaTeX$$ and submitted as a PDF.

 Problem 1: (Fraleigh Section 0 Problem 11) List the elements in $$\{a,b,c\}\times\{1,2,c\}$$.